DisnakeDev/disnake/CONTRIBUTING.md

 to match the project's style.
 Note that you will have to stage and commit again if anything was updated!
 Most of the time, running pre-commit will automatically fix any issues that arise.

 ### Pyright

-For type-checking, run `uv run task pyright` (append `-w` to have it automatically re-check on every file change).
+For type-checking, run `uv run poe pyright` (append `-w` to have it automatically re-check on every file change).
 > [!NOTE]
 > If you're using VSCode and pylance, it will use the same type-checking settings, which generally means that you don't necessarily have to run `pyright` separately.
 > However, since we use a specific version of `pyright` (which may not match pylance's version), there can be version differences which may lead to different results.

 ### Changelogs

 We use [towncrier](https://github.com/twisted/towncrier) for managing our changelogs.
 Each change is required to have at least one file in the [`changelog/`](changelog/README.rst) directory, unless it's a trivial change.
 There is more documentation in that directory on how to create a changelog entry.

 ### Documentation

 We use Sphinx to build the project's documentation, which includes [automatically generating](https://www.sphinx-doc.org/en/master/usage/extensions/autodoc.html) the API Reference from docstrings using the [NumPy style](https://sphinxcontrib-napoleon.readthedocs.io/en/latest/example_numpy.html).
-To build the documentation locally, use `uv run task docs` and visit http://127.0.0.1:8009/ once built.
+To build the documentation locally, use `uv run poe docs` and visit <http://127.0.0.1:8009/> once built.

+## Migrating from `pdm` to `uv`

+We've recently migrated to [`uv`][uv] for dependency and environment management for local development, a few years since we moved to `pdm` (move fast, second guess is our motto!) in hopes of a more satifying developer experience

 [uv]: https://docs.astral.sh/uv